AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

             "consumedStorage": "N/A",
             "expirationDate": "2025-04-05",
             "change": "N/A"
+            "source": "AvePoint subscription"
+            "paymentType": "Prepaid"
+            "subscriptionName": "N/A"
+            "package": "N/A"
+            "contractEndDate": "N/A"
         },
         {
             "service": "Cloud Backup for IaaS + PaaS - Amazon EC2", "subscriptionModel": "N/A",
             "purchasedUserSeats": "10",
+            "purchasedUnits": "N/A",
             "microsoftLicenseAssigned": "124",
             "microsoftLicenseAvailable": "133",
             "purchasedCapacity": "N/A",